Pre-Adoption Questionnaire

 Have you owned a greyhound or lurcher before?

-Have you owned any other dog before?
+Have you owned any other breed before?

 Your family